eric-gan/Sourcing/README.md

 pip install -r requirements.txt
 ```

-Next, download `chromedriver` from [here](https://chromedriver.storage.googleapis.com/index.html?path=79.0.3945.36/) and move the executable file into the Sourcing directory.
+Next, download `chromedriver` from [here](https://chromedriver.chromium.org/) (Current Stable Release -> download your OS's chromedriver) and move the executable file into the Sourcing directory.

 ## Usage
 Open `config.json` in your favorite editor and make the following changes: